krzys9876/rubik_cube_js/README.md

 I just wanted to _SEE_ the cube solving!

-### Why vanilla JS?

-Well, I could choose any known language (mostly Scala, Java, Python) but I had little experience with JavaScript.
-I am not a front-end person, I don't really like the concept of new framework being released every so often and all these discussions about state management and micro-frontends seem boring to me.

-But below the surface there is still plain old JavaScript with all its pros and cons.
-So I decided to go for it in the most simple way possible.
-I didn't want to use _ANY_ external library, which meant that I had to do all visuals by myself.
-This was actually much easier than I initially thought, these are just trogonomethic functions, some matrices, generally primary school math.
-It would be almost an insult to use somebody else's code ;)

 ## Solving

 I used the simples yet quite long method of LBL (_Layer-By-Layer_).
 A typical solving process takes